-We believe in the good in films and the people behind them – the people that work, sweat, travel and sit to make them come to life.
+This year, our jury awarded 7 distinct categories and honoured two special mentions. like every year the audience has a vote as well and this years audience choice is saying something about our audience.
+We believe in good films and the people behind them – the people that work, sweat, travel and resist all obstacles to make them come to life.
 While honest apprecation is a currency on its own, we can show our appreciation in hard cash thanks to our generous and engaged sponsors that are made up of local production companies.
-This year, our jury awarded 7 distinct Arc Trophies together with prize money, completed by the audience choice award sponsored by Media Atelier.

 THE ARC OF SENSES

 Fisherman and the girl by Mamuka Tkeshelashvili, endowed with 1.000 € by Kontrastfilm

 Mamuka Tkeshelashvili tells a story in his film Fisherman and the girl that won our hearts instantly.
 He manages to tell a story that works without dialogue and relies entirely on its images and the use of music.
 The film addresses those two senses, a film can address: seeing and hearing.
 And although you can see that world is not real but costructed, you sink immediatly into the world and the story and get carried away by the emotions.
 That is why in our opinion the film deserves the prize of The Arc of Senses.

 Death of the Filmmaker by Cornelius Koch endowed with 2.000 € by the Arc.

 Cornelius Koch developed a clever, innovative and funny animation film, dealing with the effects of storytelling.
 The film is full of surprises and is playing with filmgenres and realities.
 Visually stunning with excellent szenorgafie with a lot of love for detail.

 Close Enough by Mahdi Hossengholi und Mojtaba Zarghampour, endowed with 500 € by Pille